BZoennchen/supercollider-book/_sources/chapters/composing/music-theory/1-midinotes.md

 Notes written down on a musical sheet with a *treble staff*.
 ```

-The black keys are sharps and flats of the white keys: C#/Bb-D#/Eb-F#/Gb-G#/Ab-A#/Bb.
+Black keys are sharps and flats of the white keys: C#/Bb-D#/Eb-F#/Gb-G#/Ab-A#/Bb.
-To arrive at a black key we either we raise a white key by a semitone, e.g. C to C#.
+To arrive at a black key we either raise a white key by a semitone, e.g. C to C#.
 Or we lower a white key by a semitone, e.g. E to Eb.
+All these letters represent a *note*.
+Often we notate sharps when we play in ascending order, e.g., C-D# and flats if we play in descending order, e.g., E-Db (instead of E-C#).

-Modern pianos follow the *twelve-tone equal temperament tuning (12-TET)*.
+Modern pianos follow the *twelve-tone equal temperament tuning (12-TET)* thus after 12 notes in ascending or descending order, everything is repeated but one octave higher or lower respectively.
-In that case A4 corresponds to a fundamental frequency of 440 Hz.
+Furthermore, A4 corresponds to a fundamental frequency of 440 Hz.
-Furthermore, A1 and A3 have the same tone but A3 is two octaves higher thus its pitch is higher.
+A1 and A3 are the same note but A3 is two octaves higher thus its pitch is higher.
 We also say that they are in the same *pitch class* A.
 Additionally, the frequency of A3 is equal to the frequency of A1 multiplied by $2^2 = 4$.
 In general, the frequency doubles after each succesive 12 keys.